Frequently Asked Questions

-This depends on your preference and available facilities.
-For indoors distilling, the easiest option is an electric stove or hot-plate.
+This depends on your preference and what is available to you.
+For indoor distilling, the easiest option is an electric stove or hot-plate.
 Propane burners are very effective, but as with any heat source that uses a flame, they should always be used outside.
 We also advise avoiding a natural-gas or oil stove when distilling indoors.

-No. The soldering is the only part which is not always made of copper but is guaranteed to be 100% lead-free.
+Absolutely not.
+The brazing is the only part which is not pure copper but is guaranteed to be lead-free.

 Our handcrafted units are made of 100% high quality copper.
 However, the welded joints may be made from other safe, lead-free materials: brass soldering is used for areas of the still that need to sustain high temperatures, tin solder is used for other joints that are not exposed to high temperatures, as in the pot (boiler) and where hammering is not possible, the piping or the thermometer attachment and silver solder is used for the brass handles and other areas of specific stills.
 Brass, tin and silver are materials which do not alter in any way the flavor, coloring or quality of the distillate.

 Yes.
-A thermometer comes affixed to the onion top to measure vapor temperature (in F and C).
+A thermometer comes mounted to the onion top to measure vapor temperature (in F and C).

 No. Thumpers are only used in large scale production of moonshine to increase proof and remove sediments.
 This strips the flavor from your product and is undesirable unless using poor ingredients.
 The removal of sediments is not needed either, due to the bulb on top of our stills.
 Among other benefits, this prevents the carry-over of liquid into the condenser when properly operated.
 Adding a thumper is expensive and unnecessary.